James Bowdoin: Governor's Council and opposition to British rule

 Bowdoin was elected to the provincial assembly in 1753 and served there until named to the governor's council in 1756.
 Although at first supportive of the royal governor, his politics became more radical as British colonial policy became increasingly unpopular, and Bowdoin believed those policies would have a negative effect on the New England economy.
 Personal factors may also have played a role in Bowdoin's shift in views: John Temple, the local customs commissioner and Bowdoin's son in law, was embroiled in nasty disputes with Governor Francis Bernard in the 1760s.
 By 1769 Bowdoin was one of the principal spokesmen of the opposition to the governor on the council.
 In that year Bernard rejected Bowdoin's renewed election to the council.
 Bowdoin, however, was instrumental in causing Bernard's downfall from office.
 Private letters critical of the provincial government that Bernard had written were published in 1769 to great outrage.
 Bowdoin rebutted the charges and claims made in Bernard's letters, and published a highly polemic pamphlet arguing for Bernard's removal that was sent to the colonial secretary, Lord Hillsborough.

 Bowdoin won reelection to the assembly in 1770, and was promptly reelected to the council the same year, soon after Bernard left the province.
 Acting Governor Thomas Hutchinson acquiesced to Bowdoin's return to the council, reasoning that he was less dangerous there than as an outspoken critic in the lower house.
 However, the seat Bowdoin vacated in the assembly was taken by Samuel Adams, another leading political opponent of the royal governors, and Hutchinson was faced with the prospect of opposition on both fronts.

 After the Boston Massacre on March 5, 1770, Bowdoin was chosen by the Boston town meeting to serve on a committee that investigated the affair.
 The committee took depositions and produced a report describing the event that was published as A Short Narrative of the Horrid Massacre.
-The work was highly critical not only of the governor, but also the behavior of the British Army troops that were stationed in Boston, and is characterized by historian Francis Walett as one of the major propaganda pieces influencing public opinion in the colonies.
+The work was highly critical not only of the governor, but also the behavior of the British regulars occupying Boston, and is characterized by historian Francis Walett as one of the major propaganda pieces influencing public opinion in the colonies.
 Bowdoin's opposition to British policies continued during the Hutchinson administration, and when letters by Hutchinson were published to outrage similar to the Bernard letters affair, Bowdoin again penned works highly critical of the governor and calling for his removal.
 Hutchinson's successor, General Thomas Gage, vetoed Bowdoin's reelection to the council in 1774, citing "express orders from His Majesty" that he be excluded from that body.